kb789/Musical-Moods-App/README.md

 ## Description

 The Musical Moods App allows users to search for a song by title and artist.
 The app will return the title of the album the song was on and an image of the album cover.
 It will also return an image that represents the "mood" of the song, based on the valence measure provided by the Spotify API map.
-The images will range from a very happy face to a very unhappy face.
+Valence is consiered to be the musical positiveness conveyed by a track.
+The images will range from a very happy face to a very unhappy face, corresponding to the Valence number the API assigns to the track.

 ## Technologies Used

 The backend of this application was built with Python Flask.
-The [frontend](https://github.com/kb789/Book-Cloud-Frontend) was built with React.
+The [frontend](https://github.com/kb789/musicmoods-frontend) was built with React.

 ## APIs used

-The WorldCat Search API was used to get the title, author, subject, and description information for the books.
+The Spotify API was used to get the album title, album cover image and valence information for a song.

 ##